open-telemetry/opentelemetry-collector-contrib/exporter/sematextexporter/README.md

 The following configuration options are supported:

-* `endpoint` (required) HTTP/S destination for metric receivers.
-It is dependent on the region:
+* `endpoint`(not required) HTTP/S destination for metric receivers.
+It is automatically selected based on the region:
     - US: `spm-receiver.sematext.com`
     - EU: `spm-receiver.eu.sematext.com`
 * `timeout` (default = 5s) Timeout for requests